prescottbreeden/raiden-2/README.md

 Because this game is still in dev, players are immune from bullets for testing purposes.

+## Browser (!important)
+Use firefox for a non-crappy experience.
+Chrome's GC aggression is killing it currently and not sure if I will be forced to go with an object pool yet to get it to calm the F down

 ## Controls

 Fire: `spacebar` (hold) </br>